A survey of embedding models of entities and relationships for knowledge graph completion: Evaluation Task

-Two standard tasks are proposed to evaluate embedding models for KB completion including: the entity prediction task, i.e. link prediction \citep{NIPS2013_5071}, and the triple classification task \citep{NIPS2013_5028}.
+The standard evaluation task of entity prediction, i.e. the link prediction task \citep{NIPS2013_5071}, is proposed to evaluate embedding models for KG completion.\footnote{Another evaluation task for KG completion is triple classification \citep{NIPS2013_5028}, however, it is not as widely used as the link prediction task.
+See the Appendix for a summary of state-of-the-art triple classification results.}

-Information about benchmark datasets for KB completion evaluation is given in Table \ref{tab:datasets}.
-Commonly, datasets FB15k and WN18 \cite{NIPS2013_5071} are used for entity prediction evaluation, while datasets FB13 and WN11 \citep{NIPS2013_5028} are used for triple classification evaluation.
-FB15k and FB13 are derived from the large real-world fact KB FreeBase \cite{Bollacker:2008}.
-WN18 and WN11 are derived from the large lexical KB WordNet \cite{Miller:1995:WLD:219717.219748}.

-\citet{toutanova-chen:2015:CVSC} noted that FB15k and WN18 are not challenging datasets because they contain many reversible triples. \citet{DettmersMSR17} showed a concrete example: A test triple ($\mathsf{feline, hyponym, cat}$) can be mapped to a training triple ($\mathsf{cat, hypernym, feline}$), thus knowing that ``$\mathsf{hyponym}$'' and ``$\mathsf{hypernym}$'' are reversible allows us to easily predict the majority of test triples.
-So, datasets FB15k-237 \cite{toutanova-chen:2015:CVSC} and WN18RR \cite{DettmersMSR17} are created to serve as realistic KB completion datasets which represent a more challenging learning setting.
+\paragraph{Datasets:}\ Information about benchmark datasets for KG completion evaluation is given in Table \ref{tab:datasets}.
+FB15k and WN18 are derived from the large real-world KG Freebase \cite{Bollacker:2008} and the large lexical KG WordNet \cite{Miller:1995:WLD:219717.219748}, respectively. \newcite{toutanova-chen:2015:CVSC} noted that FB15k and WN18 are not challenging datasets because they contain many reversible triples. \newcite{DettmersMSR17} showed a concrete example: A test triple ($\mathsf{feline, hyponym, cat}$) can be mapped to a training triple ($\mathsf{cat, hypernym, feline}$), thus knowing that ``$\mathsf{hyponym}$'' and ``$\mathsf{hypernym}$'' are reversible allows us to easily predict the majority of test triples.
+So, datasets FB15k-237 \cite{toutanova-chen:2015:CVSC} and WN18RR \cite{DettmersMSR17} are created to serve as realistic KG completion datasets which represent a more challenging learning setting.
 FB15k-237 and WN18RR are subsets of FB15k and WN18, respectively.
-Note that when creating the FB13 and WN11 datasets, \citet{NIPS2013_5028} already filtered out triples from the test set if either or both of their head and tail entities also appear in the training set in a different relation type or order.